-An undergraduate major in communication science is also appropriate for graduate work in the neurosciences, speech and hearing sciences, health related professions (including dentistry, medicine, and physician assistant studies) as well as graduate work in a range of education specializations, e.g. special education, education of the deaf and hard of hearing, and early intervention.
+An undergraduate major in communication science is also appropriate for graduate work in the neurosciences, speech and hearing sciences, health-related professions (including dentistry, medicine, and physician assistant studies) as well as graduate work in a range of education specializations such as special education, education of the deaf and hard of hearing, and early intervention.

 See what you can do with a major in Pre-Communication Science & Disorders.

 Students apply for admission to the communication science program in Pittsburgh after successful completion of at least 45 of the 60 required general education credits.
 Students may complete some of their required general education courses after they have relocated to the School of Health and Rehabilitation Sciences.
 There is no minimum grade requirement for each course, but students must earn a cumulative QPA of at least 2.50.
 The required 60 general education credits should be distributed as follows: